 Tired of being overcharged for inferior service and quality?
-With our years of experience and customer centric focus, you're assured to get the best price for your service and repairs.
+With our years of experience and customer-centric focus, you're assured to get reasonable prices for your service and repairs.

 According to recent studies, 5 percent of all motor vehicle fatalities are clearly caused by automobile maintenance neglect.

 The cooling system should be completely flushed and refilled about every 24 months.
 The level, condition, and concentration of coolant should be checked.
 (A 50/50 mix of anti-freeze and water is usually recommended.)